rgrokett/RaspiThermalCam/README.md

 Note that IR Thermal Cameras are NOT the same as NOIR cameras.
 The former uses only the heat given off by the object being imaged, while the latter requires an infrared light source such as IR LEDs to illuminate the object.

-With this project, I took the excellent Adafruit tutorial [“Raspberry Pi Thermal Camera”] (https://learn.adafruit.com/adafruit-amg8833-8x8-thermal-camera-sensor/raspberry-pi-thermal-camera) by Dean Miller and added extra functionality to the software and hardware.
+With this project, I took the excellent Adafruit tutorial [Raspberry Pi Thermal Camera](https://learn.adafruit.com/adafruit-amg8833-8x8-thermal-camera-sensor/raspberry-pi-thermal-camera) by Dean Miller and added extra functionality to the software and hardware.

 The PiTFT display uses Adafruit's custom Linux Kernal. *(See below)* This project only needs the Jessie Lite-based PiTFT Resitive Image, as it does not use the GUI.

-###New features:
+### New features:
 - Safely shutdown/power up Raspberry
 - Automatically runs software at powerup
 - Battery Powered for portability